Global fit to $b \to c\tau\nu$ anomalies as of Spring 2024: Fit analysis

 \section{Fit analysis}

-In this paper, several NP scenarios are investigated in accordance with the following steps: \begin{enumerate} \item The measurements of $R_{D}$, $R_{D^{*}}$ and $F_L^{D^*}$ are taken in the $\chi^2$ fit, and then the favored regions for the NP parameter space are obtained. \item We then check whether the above solutions are consistent with the other relevant observables, such as the $B_c$ lifetime and the LHC bound. \item Furthermore, we evaluate NP predictions on $P_\tau^{D}$, $P_\tau^{D^{*}}$ and $R_{\Jpsi}$. \item If applicable, a combined study with $R_{\Upsilon(3S)}$ is discussed. \end{enumerate} The $\chi^2$ fit function is defined as
+In this paper, we perform the following statistical analysis to probe several NP scenarios via a bottom-up approach: \begin{enumerate} \item Three measurements of $R_{D}$, $R_{D^{*}}$ and $F_L^{D^*}$ are taken in the $\chi^2$ fit, and then the favored regions for the NP parameter space are obtained, which are defined by $\Delta\chi^2 = \chi^2 - \chi^2_\text{NP-best} \leq 1$. \item We then check whether the above solutions are consistent with the other relevant observables, such as the $B_c$ lifetime and the LHC bounds. \item Furthermore, we evaluate NP predictions on $P_\tau^{D}$, $P_\tau^{D^{*}}$ and $R_{\Jpsi}$, where the above step 1 and 2 are passed. \item If applicable, a combined study with $R_{\Upsilon(3S)}$ is discussed. \end{enumerate} The $\chi^2$ fit function in the step 1 is defined as